Delhi car blast being probed under anti-terrorism law: Reports

 The explosion left behind mangled bodies and the wreckage of several cars on a congested street near a metro station in the old quarter of Delhi.

-The Red Fort, known locally as Lal Qila, is a sprawling, 17th-century Mughal-era edifice melding Persian and Indian architectural styles, and is visited by tourists throughout the year.
+The Red Fort, known locally as Lal Qila, is a sprawling, 17th-century Mughal-era edifice that melds Persian and Indian architectural styles.
+It is visited by tourists throughout the year.

 The prime minister also addresses the nation from the fort's ramparts every year on Aug 15, India's Independence Day.